opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 2. Any newly uploaded `application/vnd.oci.image.manifest.v1+json` and `application/vnd.oci.artifact.manifest.v1+json` manifests

 Clients SHALL NOT expect manifests uploaded before the [referrers API](#referrers-api) is available on that registry, without using a [digest tag](#digest-tags), will be included in future API responses.

+##### Garbage Collection

+For registries that implement garbage collection based on tagged manifests, an untagged manifest with a `refers` field pointing to an existing manifest should not be removed.
+When a manifest is deleted by a garbage collection policy or by an API request, all untagged artifacts that referred to that manifest may be cleaned by garbage collection.

 #### Digest Tags